PrinsFrank/standards/README.md

 CountryCallingCode::forCountry(CountryAlpha2::Netherlands); // [CountryCallingCode::Netherlands_Kingdom_of_the]

-public function foo(CountryCallingCode $countryCallingCode) {} // Use spec as typehint to enforce valid value
+function foo(CountryCallingCode $countryCallingCode): void {} // Use spec as typehint to enforce valid value
 ```

 ## Currency (ISO4217)